Byakko97/matching_covered_graphs_animations/README.md

 Animations of algorithms related to matching covered graphs.
 This project is part of my Bachelor Thesis (under development).

+## Requirements

+In order to use this program, you must install `graph-tools`.
+Follow the [official installation instructions](https://git.skewed.de/count0/graph-tool/-/wikis/installation-instructions) to do so.

 ## Usage

 The supported functionalities are to run and test algorithms.